iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 49: May 30, 2019 Thursday

+**Today's Progress**: More CSS.
+I thought I knew better than the instructor when I applied HTML elements to my content, so while doing the CSS, to get things to work, I had to redo the tags.

+On slack I got a link from someone on CSS consistency across browsers.
+I haven't looked into it yet.
+Hopefully he can help me as I do.

+**Thoughts**: Almost done with my band site!

 ### Day 48: May 29, 2019 Wednesday

 **Today's Progress**: I did not meet my goal set on Day 46.
 I did some more CSS.